 Dolly Parton is the definition of a triple-threat.
-She's a massively talented singer, songwriter and actress.
+She's a massively talented singer, Grammy-winning songwriter and veteran actor.
 Oh, and she's also a philanthropist who provides one million free books to children each month.
 If given enough time, she could probably solve all of the world's problems.
 In the meantime, we have her movies.
-From a Sylvester Stallone vehicle to a southern classic, here are the 10 best results from Parton's jump from Dollywood to Hollywood.
+From a Sylvester Stallone vehicle to a Southern classic, here are the 10 best results from Parton's jump from Dollywood to Hollywood.

 If you've ever wondered how Sylvester Stallone would fare as a country singer, well, you might be the only one.
 But 1984's Rhinestone asks the question: what if Dolly Parton had to make Sly Stallone into a country singer in order to get out of a contract with a sleazy club manager?
 The film was panned upon its release, but it did spawn two top 10 country singles for Dolly: "Tennessee Homesick Blues" and "God Won't Get You."
 The plot is just ridiculous enough for a so-bad-it's-good movie night.